SkyTruth/monitor-jobs/README.md

 ### Authentication

 Many jobs integrate with GCP APIs in various ways, in cloud run these interactions are permitted via iam roles on the invoking service account.
-The safest way to be granted these authentications locally is to create your personal `Application Default Credentials (ADC)` and map them into the docker image.
-NOTE:  This requires your personal account to have the necessary permissions.
+The safest way to be granted these authentications locally is to create your personal `Application Default Credentials (ADC)`, impersonate the running service account and then map them into the docker image.

 1. Create ADC impersonating the job invoker service account